tc39/proposal-iterator-helpers/README.md

 ### `.asIndexedPairs()`

-`.asInexedPairs` takes no arguments.
+`.asIndexedPairs` takes no arguments.
 It returns an iterator where each value is paired with its index.

 Returns an iterator of pairs.